 The orders also apply to all cases filed into King County District Court by the following cities: Auburn, Beaux Arts, Bellevue, Burien, Carnation, Covington, Duvall, Kenmore, Redmond, Sammamish, Shoreline, Skykomish and Vashon Island.

 New Small Claims lawsuits may be filed; however, hearing dates may be delayed due to courtroom capacity and location limitations.
-All parties are required to participate in mediation prior to the trial date unless waived by a judge.
-Mediation may be conducted by telephone or video through the Dispute Resolution Center until public health conditions allow for the resumption of courthouse mediation.
 Small Claims trials and pretrial hearings shall be conducted via video or telephone, unless impracticable to do so.
 Parties wishing to appear in person must receive permission of the judge prior to the scheduled hearing date.